 “No matter how long the sun may linger on his long and weary journey, at length evening comes with its sacred song.”

 “…that it is not the literal past, the ‘facts’ of history, that shape us, but images of the past embodied in language.”

-Brian Friel “Dancing at Lughnasa”
+“Dancing at Lughnasa”

-This play was first performed at the Abbey Theatre in Dublin in 1990 and was transferred to London’s National Theatre in 1991.
+Brian Friel wrote “Dancing at Lughnasa” in 1990.
+The play was first performed at the Abbey Theatre in Dublin in 1990 and was transferred to London’s National Theatre in 1991.
 It is one of his most famous plays and was performed globally.

 “When I cast my mind back to that summer of 1936, different kinds of memories offer themselves to me.”

 “Dancing as if language had surrendered to movement – as if this ritual, this wordless ceremony, was now the way to speak, to whisper private and sacred things, to be in touch with some otherness.
 Dancing as if the very heart of life and all its hopes might be found in those assuaging notes and those hushed rhythms and in those silent and hypnotic movements.
 Dancing as if language no longer existed because words were no longer necessary…”

 “Does Mr. Evans ever wonder how Christina cloths and feeds Michael?
 Does he ask her?
 Does Mr. Evans care?
 Beasts in fields have more concern for their young than that creature has.”